The MYMOVE Comprehensive Home Buying Guide

 On the other hand, new construction can have negatives too.
 With no previous owners, you don’t know about any existing problems, and some homebuyers may find new construction to be plagued by the “cookie-cutter” design.

 Whether you focus on new homes or older properties, there are a number of things to be on the lookout for each time you tour.
 Here are some to remember:

-- Layout – overall floor plan, the “flow” of rooms, number of beds and baths
+- Layout: Overall floor plan, the “flow” of rooms, number of bedrooms and bathrooms

 The Big Purchase

 If you’ve toured many properties and finally found your dream home, it is time to make the big purchase.
 Here, you can and should really rely on your real estate professional as an excellent resource for your questions and negotiator on your behalf.

 Making an offer